FallenTimeBuild/Plooshi-Docs/README.md

 **Can i host this myself**

-Yes, it is recommended that you Host this on a machine with atleast 2 cores, 4 gb of ram, fast network and large ammounts of bandwith for the optimal experience.
+Yes, it is recommended that you host this on a machine with atleast 2 cores, 4 gb of ram, fast network and large ammounts of bandwith for the optimal experience.

 **How can I get official Plooshi Docs domains?**